Top

 Christian Lassen, Esq. | Quoted in The Wall Street Journal | 25 Years Experience Helping beneficiaries and insureds nationwide recover denied AD&D claims.

-Accidental Death and Dismemberment (AD&D) insurance provides financial benefits when death or serious injury results directly from an accident and independently of other causes.
-Covered events may include:
+Accidental death and dismemberment insurance provides benefits when death or serious injury results directly from an accident and independently of other causes.
+Covered losses may include accidental death, loss of limbs, loss of sight or hearing, and paralysis caused by an accident.

 • Drug or alcohol exclusions